We Write Code logo

 • Docker

-By using Docker to containerize our full environment, local development could be up and running with just a few commands and minimal requirements on developer machines.
+By using a tool called "Docker" to containerize our full environment, local development could be up and running with just a few commands and minimal requirements on developer machines.
 Simultaneously running two MySQL databases, two Angular applications, an IdentityServer instance, .Net Core API, a mocked AWS environment, and an HTTP proxy server—Docker proved to be very powerful and provided an extremely reduced setup time by automating all system configuration.